Goodbye skinny jeans. See you in the next cycle - ExBulletin

 Jesica Wagstaff is a fashion content creator and writes A Sunday Journal, a fashion theory newsletter.
 She cites the understated luxury trend as an example of how socioeconomic conditions influence what people want to wear.

-Google is looking for understated luxury.
-The trend characterized by luxurious knits and high-quality minimalist pieces reached its peak in spring 2023.
+Google searches for “quiet luxury,” the trend characterized by luxurious knits and high-quality, minimalist pieces peaked in spring 2023.
 This was around the time HBO dropped the fourth season of Succession and the internet was obsessed with decoding the Roy family's rich aesthetic.

-So we started seeing people buying understated luxury products from fast fashion brands to mimic the general style we saw in people shopping at incredibly expensive stores, Wagstaff said.
+“And so we started to see people stocking up on understated luxury goods from fast fashion brands in order to mimic the general style that we saw in people who were shopping at incredibly expensive stores,” she said.
+Wagstaff said.

 Wagstaff believes this trend speaks to consumers because it signals wealth and success at a time when people were feeling the economic impact of the COVID-19 pandemic.